luisgdev/tme2tweet/README.md

-# tme2tweet
+# Tme2Tweet

-This bot takes posts from a public telegram channel and post them on Twitter.
+Post media content from a public telegram channel on Twitter.